Lolomancer/JS2_HW/README.md

-ChessBoard project for GeekBrains JS2 Lessons.
+Project for GeekBrains JS2 Lessons.